“A picture says it all.”

-- Submission medium: Drawings are allowed to be submitted from paper to digital media, according to its shape and size specifications.
+- Submission medium: Submission of drawings need to be from paper to digital media, according to its shape and size specifications.
 There are a lot of specifications, such as the size, thickness, flexibility of sheets, etc. that all has to be followed.

-- Drawing specifications: It meet be in the accordance with the territorial, USPTO (for U.S. filers), and the PCT (for international applications) rules.
-It must also follow specifications relating to the shades, color, letter size, paper size, shadow, thickness of line, etc. Drawings must also be clear, specific, unique, and well-explained.
+- Drawing specifications: It meet to be in the accordance with the territorial, USPTO (for U.S. filers), and the PCT (for international applications) rules.
+It must also follow specifications relating to the shades, color, letter size, paper size, shadow, thickness of line, etc. Drawings also must be clear, specific, unique, and well explanatory.

 - Mode of creation: The quality of the drawing depends upon the skill of the draftsperson.
 It is better and reliable to use CADD files, which save efforts of the draftsperson from creating images from the scratch.
-It is easier to use a software for creating drawings because you just needs to feed the specifications and drawings can be created using drag and drop, it can be modified, duplicated, and reused.
+It is easier to use a software for creating drawings because you just need to feed the specifications and drawings.
+Creation of them can be using drag and drop, also, modification, duplicity and reusing can be also there.

 - Severity level: Drawings can be formal and informal in nature.
-Formal drawings are main drawings that depict the actual structure/working of the invention through all its labelling in black and white ink.
+Formal drawings are main drawings that depict the actual structure/working of the invention.
+It uses all its labeling in black and white ink.
 While informal drawings are the ones which can even be avoided or does not bear equivalent importance within the patent application.
-Also, sometimes when formal images are converted into low-quality images, they are termed as informal images, since they lose integrity, quality and detail.
-When the patent office requests that the applicant submit formal drawings, often the only existing reference material is a low quality copy of the informal drawing.
+Also, sometimes when formal images are converted into low-quality images, they are termed as informal images, since they lose integrity, quality, and detail.
+When the patent office requests that the applicant submit formal drawings, often the only existing reference material is a low-quality copy of the informal drawing.

-- Special case for PCT applications: PCT specifically states that drawings must only be enclosed wherever necessary for the understanding of the invention.
-Drawings are required especially for mechanical and electrical inventions; whereas for inventions from chemical industry, there will be no benefit of representing chemicals through drawings.
+- Special case for PCT applications: PCT specifically states that enclosing of drawings must only be wherever necessary for the understanding of the invention.
+The requirement of drawings is especially for mechanical and electrical inventions; whereas, for inventions from the chemical industry, there will be no benefit of representing chemicals through drawings.

 Read Interesting Insight on: